How to Begin a Student-Led Outreach at Your School

 Focus on prayer from the start.

-Gather students to pray together for your school.
+Gather students to pray for your school.
 You can do this before or after school, at lunch, or in the evening.
-Pray for your school when you meet with your church youth group or with friends personally.
+Pray for your school when you meet with your church youth group and with friends personally.
 Ask adults to pray also.

 When you pray…